kiki-etc/Obsidian-Vault/Data Structures and Algorithms/Java Collections Framework.md

 ```
 In both cases, you should `import java.util.LinkedList`.
 Primitive types cannot be used with generic LinkedLists, unless their upper class types are used.

+A Linked implementation is inherently dynamic, compared to the `ArrayList` implementation because it doesn't occupy a fixed space in memory.
+Each item in the List contains two values, the actual value and the address of the next item in the sequence.
+A `LinkedList` is an ordered sequence just like `ArrayList`.
+The process of moving through the nodes of a `LinkedList` in a sequential order to examine the nodes is called ***traversing*** the list.

 ### LinkedList operations

 ```Java